Glitching over KeepKey Firmware Protections (VULN-21020)

 The fact that there are over 100 million CPU cycles involved in the signing check works in favor of the attacker, since most of them have to be executed correctly to generate the correct result.

-So this is an absolutely huge target for fault injection compared with the usual microsecond-level precision to target small groups of individual CPU instructions.
+This is an absolutely huge target for fault injection compared with the usual microsecond-level precision to target small groups of individual CPU instructions.

 Additional details will be described in the demonstration section.